aznjp/avicado/README.md

 _What should the resulting product be?_
 - Ideally, your code, submitted with enough time to let us review it.
 During the actual technical interview, we'd like to see it run, and talk about what you did.

+_Am I working on an actual product?
+How will you use the code I produce?_
+- No, this project is a complete fabrication.
+It only exists for the purposes of evaluation and conversation.
+Likewise, the code you produce will only be used for assessment purposes.
+It will not be used in any product or project, private or public.
+If you have ideas you would like to share about how we can improve this exercise, we will gladly accept them, but we have no interest in stealing your hard work.

 _What resources am I allowed to use?_
 - This is unashamedly open-book.
 Google is your friend.
 Christopher Green from the interview process is happy to help as well.
 If you find the need for a new `npm` package, add it.
 If you think heavy refactoring is in order, go for it!
 What we ask for is honesty and transparency in your decision-making process.